odanoburu/FreeLing-User-Manual/installation-linux.md

   ```
      export FREELINGDIR=$FLINSTALL
   ```
-  \(this is because the example program "Analyzer.java" checks that variable, it is
-   not a general requirement of the API or FreeLing\)
+  \(this is because the example program "Analyzer.java" checks that variable, it is not a general requirement of the API or FreeLing\)

-* If you get memory-related errors \(allocation error, array out of range, etc\), it
-  may be that your JVM has not enough RAM for FreeLing.
+* If you get memory-related errors \(allocation error, array out of range, etc\), it may be that your JVM has not enough RAM for FreeLing.
 Try with -Xmx1G or more.

 # OBSERVATIONS

 ## APIs REQUIREMENTS

-If you want to call FreeLing library from Python or Java, you need to install some
-extra software before building FreeLing:
+If you want to call FreeLing library from Python or Java, you need to install some extra software before building FreeLing:

-1. Install SWIG.
+1. **Install SWIG**
    Available as a package in most distributions.
    If not, you can download the source from  [http://swig.org](http://swig.org) and compile it.

 2. Install target language, including interfaces, that is:

-   * For Python: Install Python2 or Python3.
-    Make sure you install also development headers (e.g. package python3-dev)
+   * **For Python**: Install Python2 or Python3, at your choice (Python3 is recommended though) Make sure you install also development headers (e.g. package python3-dev)

-   * For Java: Install Java Development Kit.
+   * **For Java**: Install Java Development Kit.

 3. Add the following options to the "cmake" command
    `-DPYTHON2_API=ON`  \(if you want to build Python 2 API.
 Not compatible with `-DPYTHON3_API`\)